All Collections

 ** Ensure you are running in Command Prompt and not Powershell)**

-2. In the terminal type "C:\Program Files\Tenable\Nessus Agent\nessuscli" agent status and hit return.
+2. At the prompt, type "C:\Program Files\Tenable\Nessus Agent\nessuscli" agent status and hit return.

 Linux